A blog about hazard insurance by Daigle & Travers, Darien, Connecticut (203) 655-6974

 If you find your current insurance agent is unable to offer you an acceptable hazard/homeowner’s insurance policy, it’s time to find a new agent.

 Read over your policy very carefully.
 Spend time comparing all aspects and not just the prices.
-Make sure it suits your needs and will help you find the coverage that works best for your specific situation.
+Make sure it suits your needs and will help you find the coverage that works for your specific situation.